Characterisation of honest times and optional semimartingales of class-($\Sigma$): Appendix

-\bt[Doob-Meyer-Merten-Gal'chuk decomposition, \cite{G2} \cite{MJ}] An optional supermartingale $X$ admits a decomposition $X = M-A$, where $M$ is a (local) optional martingale and $A$ is an increasing strongly predictable (locally) integrable process with $A_0 = 0$ if and only if $X$ belongs to the class-(D) (class-(DL)).
+\bt[Doob-Meyer-Mertens-Gal'\v cuk decomposition, \cite{G2} \cite{MJ}] An optional supermartingale $X$ admits a decomposition $X = M-A$, where $M$ is a (local) optional martingale and $A$ is an increasing strongly predictable (locally) integrable process with $A_0 = 0$ if and only if $X$ belongs to the class-(D) (class-(DL)).
 This decomposition is unique to within indistinguishably. \et

-To the best of our knowledge, there is no results in the literature on the {\it local time} of an optional semimartingales.
-By following similar arguments to section 6, Chapter IX of \cite{HWY}, we define the local time of an optional semimartingale at $a \in \rr$ and show that its support is carried on $\seq{X=a}$.
+To our knowledge, under the usual conditions, the {\it local time} of optional semimartingales has not been studied.
+By following similar arguments to section 6, Chapter IX of \cite{HWY}, we define the local time $L^a(X)$ of an optional semimartingale $X$ at $a \in \rr$ and show that $dL^a(X)$ is carried on $\seq{X=a}$.

 \bl Let $X$ be an optional semimartingale and $a\in \rr$.
 Then

 where $L^a(X)$ is a continuous adapted increasing process with $L^a_0(X) = 0$.
 The process $L^a(X)$ is called the local time of $X$ at $a\in\rr$. \el